Erika-tech257/paw-app/README.md

-# Getting Started with Create React App
+# Home Bound Paws

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Home Bound Paws is an application that allows users to create posts for missing or stray animals.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`